3-D Stochastic Numerical Breast Phantoms for Enabling Virtual Imaging Trials of Ultrasound Computed Tomography: Methods

 \subsubsection{Breast shape and deformation parameters}

 Appropriate distributions of breast size parameters were determined for each breast type based on clinical data \cite{huang2011characterization}.
 In the VICTRE software, the shape of the breast is created by applying a series of transformations to a base superquadratic surface.
 A detailed description of the breast shape model was presented in \cite{chen2000modeling}.
 Here, the main parameters affecting size and shape of the breast are discussed.
 As shown in Fig. \ref{sizep}, the parameters $a_{1b}$, $a_{1t}$, $a_{2r}$, $a_{2l}$ adjust the breast volume in the top, bottom, left, right hemispheres, respectively.
 The parameter $a_3$ adjusts the length of the breast.
-Figure \ref{deformation} illustrates how other parameters affect the final shape of the breast.
+Fig. \ref{deformation} illustrates how other parameters affect the final shape of the breast.
 The parameter $\epsilon_1$ is the quadric shape exponent along the polar angle.
 The ptosis deformation parameters $B_0$, $B_1$ model the sagging that affects a breast as a subject ages.
 Finally, the turn-pop deformation parameters $H_0$, $H_1$ change the shape of the top half of the breast laterally.
 This deformation allows the top part of the virtual breast to point towards the shoulder.
 The probability distributions assigned to these parameters are summarized in Table \ref{shape_dist} and were set to be consistent with the patient lying prone on the examination table.
+Here---among all possible distribution with a specified mean, variance and having support in a bounded interval---a truncated Gaussian distribution ($\mathcal{TN}$) is chosen since it represent the maximum entropy distribution that satisfies such constraints.